 I feel grateful and privileged beyond words to be part of such a beautiful planet, perhaps the best place in the universe.
-A tribute to beautiful Earth in my own little way for hosting me and bringing joy to my heart.
-For enduring inflicted pain, yet being ever so kind and loving.
-For all the beautiful creatures that inhabit the planet.
-For the elements, for the seasons, for the multitude of colours and textures and the list is endless.
-To sum up, Earth is where the heaven is.
+A tribute to the beautiful earth in my own little way for hosting me and bringing joy into my life.

-What better way to start the post than with a picture of the Himalayas, an epitome of beautiful Earth.
-My love for the Himalayas is unconditional, for they personify beauty, might, peace and spirituality.
+What better way to start the post than with a picture of the Himalayas, an epitome of the beautiful earth, personifying beauty, might, peace and spirituality.

-Shot this during my Annapurna Circuit trek, en route to Muktinath temple, in Mustang, Nepal, a sacred temple for both Buddhists and Hindus.
+Shot this on my Annapurna Circuit trek, en route to Muktinath temple, in Mustang, Nepal, a sacred temple for both Buddhists and Hindus.

 Some more pictures of Annapurna Circuit here.

-Shot this during the same trek, en route to Manag, Nepal.
-One of the best and easiest trails with beautiful landscapes dotted with Horses and Yaks and comforting teahouses.
+Shot this on the same trek, en route to Manag, Nepal.
+One of the best and easiest trails with beautiful landscapes dotted with horses and yaks and comforting teahouses.